rehamAbass/class3/class3/PITCHME.md

 @[21-24](recall the static method `toString` of class `Arrays`.)

----?code=class3/src/MainForSortedArray1.java&lang=java
+---
+## Next

-Next, we would like to associate with each number in the array a name.
+We would like to associate with each number in the array a name.
+For that we will define `NamedSortedArray`, which is a subclass of `SortedArray`.
 For example:

 ---?code=class3/src/MainForNamedSortedArray.java&lang=java